nihole/wikigraph/README.md

 # WikiGraph

 Wikigraph (or Wave Graph) is a presentation of information in a logical relationship.
-These logical relationships are represented by the graph, where each node is a statement or a wiki article.
+These logical relationships can be displayed as a graph, where each node is a statement or a wiki article.
 Each logical chain is built in accordance with a [wave analysis](https://habr.com/ru/post/506670/) and is called a wave.
 The structure of these logical chains (waves) is described by the YAML file, on the basis of which the graph is built.
 Each node of this graph is linked to a wiki article.

+Example:

 To start to use it: